CNH Tours - Cultural and Natural Heritage Tours Galapagos

 Comfortable, Safe, Clean and Well-Operated Ship

-Finding an ideal ship that combines good value for money, be on a tourist or luxury class ship is the challenge.
+Finding an ideal ship that combines good value for money, be it on a tourist or luxury class ship is the challenge.
 We make a point of being very familiar with all of the ships that we recommend, either by having carried out personal inspections ourselves, or through close inspection by our colleagues in Galapagos (who tend to be current of former naturalist guides - they know their ships!).
+For our Active Cruise - we are convinced that the Samba provides the best combination of top service at a reasonable price while also being focused on the "active" side of an expedition cruise.

 Who Will Be My Travel Companions?